MISRA C: Supporting documents

+MISRA C:2023

+In May 2023 MISRA published MISRA C:2023 (MISRA C Third edition, Second revision) which incorporates Amendments 2 – 4 (AMD2, AMD3, AMD4) and Technical Corrigendum 2 (TC2) and incorporates support for C11 and C17 language features.

+MISRA C:2025

+In March 2025 MISRA published MISRA C:2025.

 Example suite

 An exemplar suite (for MISRA-C:2004 and MISRA C:2012) is available from the MISRA GitLab repository (login required).
 This allows tool-users to evaluate and compare the checking support provided by the various MISRA tools; additionally, it gives tool-implementers some guidance as to the intent of the MISRA Guidelines.

 Tools

 While there exist many software tools that claim to check code for "MISRA conformance", there is no MISRA certification process.

 Most of the guidelines can be checked using tools that perform static code analysis.
 The remaining guidelines require the use of dynamic code analysis.

 Tools that check code for MISRA conformance include: